-In order to identify caseload numbers by award type (i.e. awarded both care and mobility, care only or mobility only) the caseload extract was linked to the payments extract which details whether a client receives a care, mobility or accessible vehicles and equipment payment.
-For clients who were still to receive their first payment, the initial award in the applications extract was used as the award type.
-Initial award type would be accurate here, as these clients will have just entered the caseload, therefore their award type is unlikely to have changed from the initial award.
+The previous publication identified award type by linking the caseload extract to the payments extract, which details whether a client receives a care, mobility or accessible vehicles and equipment payment.
+When a client was still to receive their first payment, the initial award in the applications extract was used as the award type.